Equipment and Gear¶

 Attrition Resistance: The Back slot (expedition pack) and Utility slot directly affect how long the character stays effective during long expeditions.
 A Superior pack on a character with strong Pack Handling keeps supplies lasting longer and reduces resource waste during Recovery phases.

 Jewellery (Neck, Ring ×2): Jewellery does not have a channel base value in the same sense as weapons or armor.
 Instead each piece injects a bounded property bonus directly into the snapshot — a skill step bonus, a resistance, or an expedition modifier.
 Three matching pieces that complement the character's role can provide a combined effect comparable to upgrading one armor slot by one quality tier.
-The best use of jewellery is targeted: plug a weakness (e.g. add fire resistance before a volcanic delve), sharpen a strength (e.g. add survey quality on a Scout build), or add a social modifier for town-focused play.
+The best use of jewellery is targeted: plug a weakness (e.g. add fire resistance before a volcanic expedition), sharpen a strength (e.g. add survey quality on a Scout build), or add a social modifier for town-focused play.

 Status Resistance: Higher quality armor carries resistance properties more often.
 A Masterwork plate chest might carry bleed resistance and fear immunity.
 But those properties only fully apply when the character meets the armor skill minimum.
 A character without Heavy Armor proficiency at Practiced level does not gain the bleed resistance property on a Superior plate chest even if they can wear it at reduced effectiveness.